openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 userspace utilities.
 We might extend the number of hooks to have a similar interface as dkms.

-The environment section can be used to provide an arbitrary set of key value pairs that can be later templatized for any kind of information needed in the enablement stack.
+The configuration section can be used to provide an arbitrary set of key value pairs that can be later templatized for any kind of information needed in the enablement stack.